Semi-universality of CFT$_d$ entropy at large spin: The equilibrium partition function at low derivative order

 \section{The equilibrium partition function at low derivative order}

-As an illustration of the general arguments of \S \ref{Tetrad}, in this Appendix we explicitly work out the form of ${\cal L}$ and $\ln Z$ on a twisted $S^3 \times S^1$, at leading order in the limit \eqref{limnew}, in the case that ${\cal L}$ takes the (zero and two derivative) form \eqref{eq:partition}.
+As an illustration of the general arguments of \S \ref{Tetrad}, in this Appendix we explicitly work out the form of ${\cal L}$ and $\ln Z$ on a twisted $S^3 \times S^1$, at leading order in the limit \eqref{limnew}, in the case that ${\cal L}$ takes the (zero- and two-derivative) form \eqref{eq:partition}.